otp-demo/otp-gitops-apps/clusters/cluster-services/amazon-cloudwatch/README.md

 # Amazon CloudWatch Agent
 ## Introduction
-This Amazon Cloud Watch instance deploys the amazon cloudwatch agent, which has been configured to scrape metrics from the built in prometheus instance of the OCP cluster and ship them to Amazon CloudWatch.
+This Amazon Cloud Watch instance deploys the amazon cloudwatch agent, which has been configured to scrape metrics from the built in prometheus instance of the OCP cluster and ship them to Amazon CloudWatch for aggregation.

 ## Credentials
 AWS credentials are needed for the logs to appear in the correct account.

-The way it has been configured is to pull the credentials file (example below) from the vault, stored under the path secrets/awscreds.
-The pulling is done be the external secrets operator which is preconfigured.
+The method used within the pattern is to pull the credentials **file** (example below) from the vault, stored under vault path secrets/awscreds.
+The pulling is done by the external secrets operator which is preconfigured and installed on each cluster.

 Example credentials file
 ```